We encourage you to plan a visit to our school. Until then, here are some facts and figures to familiarize you with Good Counsel.

 Ryken Studies Program: College preparatory program designed for highly motivated students who have been diagnosed with mild learning differences

-Service: Service and cultural immersion opportunities locally, nationally, and internationally
+Service: Xaverian Service and cultural immersion opportunities locally, nationally, and internationally

 Student/Faculty Ratio: 13/1

-Technology: 1:1 iPad program; digital citizenship curriculum; wireless campus with student access to over 100 work stations; every classroom equipped with 3 televisions for Zoom room technology
+Technology: 1:1 iPad program; digital citizenship curriculum; wireless campus with student access to over 100 work stations; every classroom equipped with 3 televisions for modern teaching technology

-Tuition Assistance: We provide over $4 million in tuition assistance
+Tuition Assistance: We provide over $5 million in tuition assistance.